isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 <div class="tg-wrap"><table class="tg">
   <tr>
     <td class="tg-0pky"><sup>3</sup> A "foreign dealer" is a regulated dealer that:<br>
-• is registered or incorporated outside Singapore, or is habitually resident outside Singapore;<br>
+* is registered or incorporated outside Singapore, or is habitually resident outside Singapore;<br>
-• does not have a permanent establishment, a place of management, or a branch in Singapore at which they carry on the business of regulated dealing or business as an intermediary for regulated dealing; and<br>
+* does not have a permanent establishment, a place of management, or a branch in Singapore at which they carry on the business of regulated dealing or business as an intermediary for regulated dealing; and<br>
-• only carries on business in Singapore for not more than a total of 90 days in a year.<br></td>
+* only carries on business in Singapore for not more than a total of 90 days in a year.<br></td>
   </tr>
 </table></div>

 ### <a id="Regulatory Compliance for Foreign Dealers"></a> Regulatory Compliance for Foreign Dealers

 **Who are foreign dealers?** <br><br>
-Foreign dealers means a regulated dealer that -<br>
+Foreign dealer means a regulated dealer that -<br>
 (a) is - <br>
        (i) registered or incorporated outside Singapore, in the case of a body corporate or unincorporate: or<br>
        (ii) habitually resident outside Singapore, in the case of an individual; and<br>